adamant/adamant.language.reference/functions.md

 	{
 	}

 This is the simplest possible function.
-It is public meaning it is visible everywhere including outside of this package (see [Access Modifiers](access-modifiers.md).
+It is public, meaning it is visible everywhere including outside of this package (see [Access Modifiers](access-modifiers.md).
 That is followed by the name of the function.
 The empty parentheses indicate the function takes no arguments.
 The `->` indicates this is a function declaration and is followed by the return type.
 This function doesn't return a value which is indicated with the special type `void`.

 So how to take arguments?
 Here is a main function that takes the console as an argument, so it can print hello world.